Bureau of Indian Education: Student body

-In 1978, 47,000 Native American K-12 students (17 of the total%) attended schools directly operated by the BIA and 2,500 (1%) attended tribal schools and/or other schools that contracted with the BIA.
+In 1978, 47,000 Native American K-12 students (17% of the total number of Native American K-12 students in the United States) attended schools directly operated by the BIA, and 2,500 (1%) attended tribal schools and/or other schools that contracted with the BIA.

 Employees

 Circa 2015 the BIE had 4,500 employees.
 In November 2015 the BIE had 140 empty teaching slots.
 The agency had difficulty with teacher retention, especially as many schools are located in isolated areas.
+Today in the year 2025 during the month of February, the BIE experienced an even more severe decrease in the number of teachers and faculty members who are employees of the BIE.
+This is a result of president Trump's decision in making a reduction of staffing on a very large scale.
+President Trump's action has majorly affected institutions throughout the BIE.
+One example is Haskell University which has experienced a pause in financial aid distribution, more than thirty courses lacking teachers, and over all a quarter of staff being terminated.
+These are severe impacts that affect the quality of education that students attending native schools receive.

 Academic performance and reputation

 BIA/BIE schools have been criticized for decades for poor academic performance, and for the failure to establish metrics that allow performance to be measured.
-In 1969 the graduation rate was circa 59%.
+In 1969 the graduation rate was about 59%.
 Circa 1970 the overall dropout rate of BIA schools was 100% higher than the U.S. dropout average.
 Citing this statistic, that year President of the United States Richard Nixon criticized BIA schools.
 The 1969 report by the Select Subcommittee of the U.S. Senate in 1969 (known as the Kennedy Report, as it was headed by Robert F. Kennedy prior to his assassination) also criticized BIA schools.

+Academic performance in BIE schools is not the only thing that has received criticism or questioning by the public.
+There have been major concerns regarding students' health and safety because of the poor quality of school facilities.
+A variety of different factors have contributed to this.
+Some of these factors include limited funding and poor management structures.
+School facilities with poor quality create an effect on important aspects such as students learning efficiency, the number of students who decide to attend, and the overall reputation of BIE schools.